Generating Attribute-Aware Human Motions from Textual Prompt: Related Work

-Recently, some studies~\cite{xia2015realtime, zhong2024smoodi, guo2024generative, gupta2024d, zhang2024generative, kim2024most, song2024arbitrary} explore style-based motion models, emphasizing how an action is performed (\textit{e.g.}, proud, depressed, angry).
-In contrast, attributes denote people’s inherent and permanent characteristics (\textit{e.g.}, gender and age) which directly affect the biomechanics of their motion.
-Although some style labels like "childlike" may appear attribute-related, they typically depict performers are imitating specific motion patterns.
-The distinction is evident in widely-used style-motion datasets~\cite{aberman2020unpaired, mason2022real} where one single actor, characterized by certain attribute profile, performs actions in various styles.

 \textbf{Text-motion Datasets}.
-With the proliferation of mocap-based databases~\cite{ionescu2013human3, CMU_MoCap, shahroudy2016ntu, liu2019ntu, mandery2015kit, mahmood2019amass}, numerous text-motion datasets have been proposed.
-Conventional ones like KIT~\cite{plappert2016kit} and HumanML3D~\cite{guo2022generating} provide motion with corresponding sequence-level textual descriptions, primarily developed for text-to-motion task.
-Subsequent works have advanced the field by incorporating multi-person scenarios~\cite{liang2023intergen, fang2024capturing, wang2024quo}, addressing long motion sequences~\cite{li2023sequential, han2023amd}, enhancing the quality of text descriptions~\cite{tang2023flag3d, chen2024motionllm}, adding full-body text descriptions~\cite{lin2023motion}, and providing frame-level or segment-level annotations~\cite{punnakkal2021babel, wang2024text}.
+With the proliferation of mocap-based databases~\cite{CMU_MoCap, shahroudy2016ntu, liu2019ntu, mandery2015kit, mahmood2019amass}, numerous text-motion datasets have been proposed.
+Conventional ones like KIT and HumanML3D provide motion with corresponding sequence-level textual descriptions, primarily developed for text-to-motion task.
+Subsequent works have advanced the field by incorporating multi-person scenarios~\cite{liang2023intergen, fang2024capturing}, addressing long motion sequences~\cite{li2023sequential, han2023amd}, enhancing the quality of text descriptions~\cite{tang2023flag3d, chen2024motionllm}, adding full-body text descriptions~\cite{lin2023motion}, and providing frame-level or segment-level annotations~\cite{punnakkal2021babel, wang2024text}.

-In addition to datasets with solely text annotations, recent studies introduced diverse annotations' modalities, such as object or 3D scene~\cite{wang2022humanise, zhao2024m, jiang2023full}, music~\cite{zhang2024large, li2021ai} and speech~\cite{zhang2024large, yoon2020speech, liu2022beat}.
 Several motion datasets~\cite{sfu, plappert2016kit, troje2002decomposing, ma2024nymeria, jang2020etri, kim2021action} provide the attribute information of each subject, yet are limited in data scale or attribute range.
-For instance, 90\% of the subjects in KIT~\cite{plappert2016kit} are aged between 18 and 45.
+For instance, 90\% of the subjects in KIT are aged between 18 and 45.
 This indicates the lack of large-scale collections that encompass a wide range of human attributes.